 Ingredients

-- 3 pounds of the poultry: You of which, you can choose either thigh meat, skin, or bones.
+- 3 pounds of poultry: You can choose either thigh meat, skin, or bones.

 - The alternative is 2 – 2.25 lbs of whole carcass ground rabbit + 0.75 – 1 lb of boneless chicken or turkey fat, skin, or meat.

-- 1 cup of water or even more to the recipe, depending on how much water your cat usually drinks.
+- One cup of water or even more to the recipe, depending on how much water your cat usually drinks.
 This will improve its urinary tract.

-- 2 eggs: (optional) You will need to boil the egg whites for around 3-4 minutes while leaving the yolk raw.
+- Two eggs: (optional) You must boil the egg whites for 3-4 minutes while leaving the yolk raw.

-- 5,000 – 10,000 mg fish oil, since it’s incredibly beneficial to cats because of its fatty acids.
+- 5,000 – 10,000 mg of fish oil is incredibly beneficial to cats because of its fatty acids.
 Use 5-10 capsules of the average 1,000 mg capsules.
 Use a reduced amount of 2,000 mg if your cat is not fond of fish.
-Please avoid using cod liver oil, since the liver in this recipe already contains vitamins A and D.
+Please avoid using cod liver oil since the liver in this recipe already contains vitamins A and D.

-- Vitamin E – 400 IU (268 mg): the easiest form to use is the capsule version of powdered vitamin E.
+- Vitamin E – 400 IU (268 mg): the most straightforward form to use is the capsule version of powdered vitamin E.

-- 1 tsp Morton Lite salt with iodine – if you’re using the entire chicken, but be sure to only use 1/2 tablespoons when using the rabbit and chicken combination.
-If you don’t have access to this, simply use ¾ tsp of regular salt with iodine.
+- 1 tsp Morton Lite salt with iodine – if you’re using the entire chicken, only use 1/2 tablespoon when using the rabbit and chicken combination.
+If you can’t access this, use ¾ tsp of regular salt with iodine.

-- 14 tablets of potassium gluconate (99 mg each): This will help to absorb the taurine.
+- 14 tablets of potassium gluconate (99 mg each) will help absorb the taurine.

-- Liver: There’s no need to add more liver if you’re using a ground rabbit.
-If you’re going the chicken route, you can add 3-4 ounces of chicken livers per 3 lb of skin/meat/bones.
+- Liver: There’s no need to add more liver using a ground rabbit.
+If you’re going the chicken route, add 3-4 ounces of chicken livers per 3 lb of skin/meat/bones.

 Directions